Thuraimugam: Soundtrack

-Reception
+Release and reception

+The film, which was initially read for release in October 1995, was delayed for an entire year, before its eventual release on 28 October 1996.
 The Hindu wrote, "The director embellishes each the various segments with suitable situations and songs, the drama content not losing its fire.
 His choice of angles for the action sequences matches a foreign movie."